csalg/munnin/README.md

 Instead, Munnin estimates how likely you are to forget each of the words you are learning at a given time using a supervised learning algorithm.
 Within Munnin this is known as the "familiarity".
 The algorithm then presents this metric to the user and has different card order options depending on what the user wants to do.
 Munnin is designed to empower users and treat them like adults, not like slaves of some know-it-all algorithm.

-**Problem: The SRS model sucks for automating flashcard creation from language exposure**
+**Problem: No good way of automating flashcard creation from language exposure**

 There is no reasonable way in programs such as Anki or Memrise to efficiently automate the creation of high-quality flashcards from texts.
 Let me explain: